-Few items form a bond as strong as a hiker or camper and their sleeping bag.
-We’ve put together some of our favourite sleeping bags in Australia to help you decide when getting your own.
+Not many items create a connection quite like the one between a hiker or camper and their sleeping bag.
+We’ve rounded up some of our favourite sleeping bags available in Australia to help you choose the right one for your next adventure.

 If you’re looking to buy a new sleeping bag for your next adventure there are a few things you need to consider first.